-- 10.1.1 Except for motions which can be moved without notice under Rule 10, notice of every motion must be given in writing, signed by the Member or Members of the Council giving the notice.
-This should be sent to the Democratic Services team at committees@norfolk.gov.uk to be received by,5pm_and sent to the Democratic Services Support team at committees@norfolk.gov.uk not later than 7 working days (by 5pm)before the date of the meeting.
-These Accepted motions will be shared with Group Leaders prior to publication and will be available online with the agenda for public inspection. - 10.1.2 To fairly use the time available, the motions received will be listed on the agenda in the order of one per political group (starting with the largest group and working towards the smallest).
+- 10.1.1 Except for motions which can be moved without notice under Rule 10, notice of every motion must be given in writing., signed by the Member or Members of the Council giving the notice.
+This should be sent to the Democratic Services team at committees@norfolk.gov.uk to be received by,5pm not later than 7 working days before the date of the meeting.
+These Motions (except those that have been rejected in accordance with para 10.3) Accepted motions will be shared with Group Leaders prior to publication and will be available online with the agenda for public inspection. - 10.1.2 To fairly use the time available, the motions received will be listed on the agenda in the order of one per political group and non-aligned member (starting with the largest group)-.
 Groups should identify when submitting their motions the order in which they are to be taken.
-At the end of the first round of motions from groups, if time permits there will be an opportunity for a non-aligned member to move their motion of which prior notice has been given.